Burien still can’t decide whether it’ll take homelessness offer

 “Time is long overdue to take action,” Jennifer Fichamba, Burien resident, said during public comment.

-City manager Adolfo Bailon presented four potential sites for councilmembers to consider.
+City manager Adolfo Bailon presented four potential sites for council members to consider.
 One lot is next to a closed school that robotics teams use to practice in.
 Another is owned by the Port of Seattle and is on land that is previously known for hazardous contamination in the soil and groundwater.
 Another is owned by Seattle City Light.

 Most of the sites, Bailon said, would require a zoning ordinance change.
 He then recommended that for a zoning ordinance to occur, it’s best to come from Burien’s Planning Commission, but there’s no one on that commission.